Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Discussion

 Under Model~(\ref{model1}), fitting a correctly specified mixed effects model will generally be more efficient than both the merged and ensemble versions of least squares.
 However, more flexible machine learning algorithms can potentially yield better prediction accuracy than the true model.
-For example, in the the low-dimensional simulations, the mixed effects model was outperformed by either the merged learner or ensemble learner based on lasso for most levels of heterogeneity.
-Moreover, fitting a mixed effects model can be computationally difficult when the number of predictors is large and standard mixed effects models are not appropriate for high-dimensional data, though there are methods for penalized mixed effects models \cite{bondell2010joint, ibrahim2011fixed, schelldorfer2011estimation, fan2012variable}.
+For example, in the main simulation analysis, the mixed effects model was outperformed by a neural network.

 A limitation of our derivations is that they treat the following quantities as known: the subset of predictors with random effects, the ensemble weights, and the regularization parameters for ridge regression.
 In practice, these are usually selected using statistical procedures that introduce additional variability.
-Furthermore, we obtained closed-form transition point expressions for cases where the ensemble weighting scheme does not depend on the variances of the random effects.
-Such weighting schemes are generally sub-optimal (the optimal weights given by Propositions \ref{prop1} and \ref{prop2} depend on $\mat G$), so the closed-form results are based on a conservative estimate of the maximal performance of multi-study ensembling.
+Also, we obtained closed-form transition point expressions for cases where the ensemble weighting scheme does not depend on the variances of the random effects.
+Such weighting schemes are generally sub-optimal, as the optimal weights given by Proposition~\ref{prop1} depend on $\mat G$.
+Therefore, the closed-form results are based on a conservative estimate of the maximal performance of multi-study ensembling.
 Another limitation is the assumption that the random effects are uncorrelated, which is often not true in practice.
+Furthermore, the scope of this paper is restricted to continuous outcomes.
+Previous studies have compared the performance of merging and ensembling for binary \citep{Ramchandran:2019ga, Ramchandran2021a} and time-to-event outcomes \citep{patil2018training} in simulations and real data applications, showing the benefits of ensembling when there is heterogeneity across studies.
+Developing transition point theory for more general outcomes is an interesting but challenging problem.
+Using asymptotic expansions to extend the theory for continuous outcomes is one potential direction for future research.

-In summary, although this work is predicated upon the assumption that cross-study heterogeneity manifests as random effects and assumes that weights and regularization parameters are known, we believe it provides a theoretical rationale for multi-study ensembling and a strong foundation for developing practical rules and guidelines to implement it.
+In summary, although this work is predicated upon the assumptions that cross-study heterogeneity manifests as random effects and that weights and regularization parameters are known, we believe it provides the first theoretical rationale for multi-study ensembling and a strong foundation for developing practical rules and guidelines to implement it.